ocean-eddy-cpt/gcm-filters/docs/theory.rst

     taper_filter.plot_shape()

+The plot above shows that the ``TAPER`` filter is more scale-selective than the Gaussian filter; it does a better job of leaving scales larger than the filter scale unchanged, and removing scales smaller than the filter scale.
 The drawbacks of the ``TAPER`` filter are that it requires higher computational cost for the same filter scale (due to a higher number of necessary filter steps, see below), and it can produce negative values for the filtered field even when the unfiltered field is positive.

 The Taper filter has a tunable parameter ``transition_width`` that controls how sharply the filter separates scales above and below the filter scale.